valerio/ts-loader-leak/README.md

 # Ts-loader leak example

-This repo demonstrates a possible memory leak in `ts-loader`.
+This repo demonstrates a memory leak in `ts-loader` as of version 8.0.7.

 ## Why